janhesters/geromekevin/content/blog/updater-functions-in-setstate/index.md

 ---

 I learned (and I'm still learning) React using video lectures.
-In most courses on React I watched the instructor updating state like this:
+In most courses about React I watched the instructor updating state like this:

 ```jsx
 import React, { Component } from 'react';